dfelinto/blender-manual/3d_interaction/navigating/3d_view_options.rst

    :doc:`Read more about System Configuration » <preferences/system>`

 :guilabel:`Wireframe`
-   Objects only consist of lines that make their shapes recognizable (e.g. the edges of meshes or surfaces…).
+   Objects only consist of lines that make their shapes recognizable (e.g. the edges of meshes or surfaces).

 :guilabel:`Bounding Box`
    Objects aren't drawn at all.
 Instead, this mode shows only the rectangular boxes that correspond to each object's size and shape.